-New Fund Risk.
+Newer Fund Risk.
 If the Fund does not grow in size, it will be at greater risk than larger funds of wider bid-ask spreads for its shares, trading at a greater premium or discount to NAV, liquidation and/or a stop to trading.
+There can be no assurance that the Fund will maintain an economically viable size.